Nizoral Shampoo and Hair Loss: An In-Depth Guide

 And they all had a significantly larger average hair diameter.

-The authors concluded that ketoconazole was effective in stimulating hair growth and increasing the hair diameter, though not as effective as minoxidil.
+The authors concluded that ketoconazole was effective in stimulating hair growth and increasing hair diameter, though not as effective as minoxidil.

 The Clinical Evidence